 Here’s how we get this cleaned up…

-First, if you they’re still in place, let’s take a backup of the Default Domain Policy and the Default Domain Controllers Policy just in case we need to reference something from them later on.
+First, if they’re still in place, let’s take a backup of the policies just in case we need to reference something from them later on.
 In the Group Policy Management tool, click on Group Policy Objects, select the two policies, and right-click and backup.

 Now we can get started with restoring the Default Domain Policy and Default Domain Controller Policy that come out-of-box with the Windows Server operating system.
 Open up a Command Prompt as administrator.